 Q3.
 Had anyone had such a large nuchal fold measurement as ours?
 In my mind, the larger the reading, the worse the prognosis must be?
 How was the foetus even able to survive with so much fluid in its head?
 The largest readings I could find on the internet were 6mm and our reading was more than double that!

 We went for the CVS the next day at St Georges Hospital, Tooting.
 The expectation that we would have an abortion continued: The doctor performing the CVS, although nice enough, said, and I quote: ‘I think we will all be able to live with ourselves better, if we know for certain.’
 By this I assume he meant, we could live with ourselves for having terminated a baby that we were sure had a Trisomy, although he was not specific as to which one.
 Again, I remember feeling somewhat confused that this place of medical expertise, where people go to be made better, seemed so ready and willing to end a life.
 He was however able to give me some clarification/ hope.
 I asked him had he ever seen a nuchal fold reading as large as ours, as it seemed dauntingly huge.
 He said he had and that there was even a possibility that the child could be ‘normal’.
-There was also a chance it could be a diagnosis of Turner’s Syndrome, which didn’t sound a bad option!
+There was also a chance it could be a diagnosis of Turner’s Syndrome.
 I saw on the paperwork that we were given afterwards, he had written ‘parents have been informed there is 70% chance of an adverse outcome.’
 I’m not sure what he exactly meant by this.

 A few days later, the telephone call came.
 In my heart of hearts I somehow already knew, even before the nurse on the phone said “Are you sitting down….?
 The CVS test confirms that the baby has Downs Syndrome.”
 I wasn’t sad, I wasn’t surprised, I was relieved that it wasn’t one of the other Trisomies, deemed ‘non-compatible with life’* (see below).
 Now all we had to worry about was whether the baby had any other health issues and whether the excess fluid in its body would resolve itself.
 I was scared that my baby might not make it but I felt very, very relieved that I no longer had to make that decision.
 It was down to Mother Nature now.